 Running a business is hard, but there’s no reason to go it alone.
 Setting up an advisory board or finding the right mentor to advise you, can help you grow your business.
 Talk to us about your advisory structure. #smallbiz #leadership #solveadvisory

-Your board should bring a range of perspectives to the position.
-It should also be a space in which members are going to be comfortable disagreeing, so choose your members and set the tone carefully!
+The board you select should bring a range of perspectives to the table.
+The space should be comfortable for members to disagree.
+Select your members and carefully set the tone for meetings!